olinjs/olinjs/classes/class01/README.md

 With a connection established, the devices can start sending arbitrary data to each other.
 In order to ensure that all of the data is transmitted correctly and in order, we use the **Transmission Control Protocol**, or **TCP**.
 TCP on the sender's side takes care of organizing data into packets, numbering them, and sending them out over IP.
 On the receiver's side, as packets come in, they are put in order and checked for any missing data.
 If there's a packet missing, the receiver will ask the sender to send another copy until it has all of the packets.

 Together TCP/IP is known as the Internet Protocol Suite.
 There are many other protocols that you can use to communicate over the internet, but this suite is the backbone of most connections, and as we'll see, HTTP.
-That's about all you'll need to know about TCP/IP for this class, so let's pay close attention to this next section which will be much more relevant throughout the semester.
+That's about all you'll need to know about TCP/IP for this class, so let's pay close attention to this next section which will be much more relevant throughout the course.

 ###HTTP
 The **HyperText Transfer Protocol** (**HTTP**) is the popular protocol used for exchanging resources - like web pages, images, and even raw data - over the web.
 Yes, it's yet another protocol and it lays out the format of data to be sent out over TCP.
 HTTP is designed for a **client-server** architecture, in which a client makes a **request** to a server, to which the server sends a **response** (yes, these are technical terms, that's why they're **bolded**).
 Requests and responses have a simple plaintext format that is divided into a **header** section, and a **body** section.